Blog

 Keeping track of your treatment and how your body reacts after each session can help your doctor identify solutions to improve the results of your treatment.

 Remember to maintain open communication with your caregivers and doctors to ensure you receive the highest level of care for your IVIG infusions.
-You may book a call if you have additional questions about copay assistance.
+You may book a call if you have additional questions or would like to explore copay assistance opportunities.

 Contact Us